opencontainers/go-digest/README.md

 The Go API, at this stage, is considered stable, unless otherwise noted.

-Right now, only two methods are marked as "deprecated", which may be removed before wider deployment.

 As always, before using a package export, read the [godoc](https://godoc.org/github.com/docker/go-digest).

 # Contributing